Merged keys

 array mode

 There's another merge mode for arrays.
-In this mode, the merge result is an array with all values found in all _data levels.
-For example:
+In this mode, the merge result is an array with all values found at all _data levels.
+Let's configure Lume to use this strategy for the category key:

 category: